 Start your golf excursion by heading to Port Royal Golf Course

-on the West end, home to the first ever PGA TOUR Bermuda Championship event through 2023 as well as a multi-year host course for the PGA Grand Slam of Golf.
+on the West end, home to the first-ever Butterfield Bermuda Championship event through 2023 as well as a multi-year host course for the PGA Grand Slam of Golf.
 Play a round like a pro on its lush TifEagle greens and enjoy the spectacular views from nearly every hole – especially from the signature 16th hole.
 With a clear over-ocean shot to the green, the 16th is considered one of the premier par-3 holes in the world.

 Relax and enjoy drinks or a delicious meal at the bar, or on the patio from the Bella Vista Bar & Grill